如何学习好一门外语,各有各的诀窍。请看一个老外的方法,下载全书请注册/登录。

 That’s a giant killer.
 The declension of the numbers in Russian.
 The subjunctive in the Romance languages.
 The double infinitive in German.
 The enclitics in SerboCroatian.
 The noun cases in Finnish.
 Almost every language has formidable mountains to climb.
 Don’t walk around them.
 Climb them!
 Take one step at a time.
 Just be careful never to surrender to the temptation to beg off the hard stuff and learn only those parts of the language you find congenial.

-It will seem masochistic, but I want you to learn the names of the letters of the alphabet in your target language and the grammatical terms too, so that when you ask a native how a certain word is spelled, you can bandy the letters back and forth
+It will seem masochistic, but I want you to learn the names of the letters of the alphabet in your target language and the grammatical terms too, so that when you ask a native how a certain word is spelled, you can bandy the letters back and forth in the language.
+When you ask a native for the past tense of this verb or the negative plural of that noun, do your asking in the target language.

 I’m never going to pose as a native speaker of their language, and I’d never be able to pull it off even if I tried, so why bother to develop the right accent?